Senate Republicans seek tougher Medicaid cuts and lower SALT deduction in Trump's big bill

 Trump's big bill is the centerpiece of his domestic policy agenda, a hodgepodge of GOP priorities all rolled into what he calls the "beautiful bill" that Republicans are trying to swiftly pass over unified opposition from Democrats — a tall order for the slow-moving Senate.

 Fundamental to the package is the extension of some $4.5 trillion in tax breaks approved during his first term, in 2017, that are expiring this year if Congress fails to act.
-There are also new ones, including no taxes on tips and a $500 increase to the child tax credit, as well as more than $1 trillion in program cuts.
+There are also new ones, including no taxes on tips, as well as more than $1 trillion in program cuts.

-After the House passed its version, the nonpartisan Congressional Budget Office estimated the bill would add $2.4 trillion to the nation's deficits over the decade, and leave 10.9 fewer people without health insurance, due largely to the new work requirements and other changes being proposed.
+After the House passed its version, the nonpartisan Congressional Budget Office estimated the bill would add $2.4 trillion to the nation's deficits over the decade, and leave 10.9 million more people without health insurance, due largely to the proposed new work requirements and other changes.

 Both the House and Senate packages are eyeing a massive $350 billion buildup of Homeland Security and Pentagon funds, including some $175 billion for Trump's mass deportation efforts, such as the hiring of 10,000 more officers for Immigration and Customs Enforcement, or ICE.